mipmip/gnome-shell-extensions-useless-gaps/README.md

 # Useless Gaps

-Useless Gaps is a GNOME Shell Extension which for aesthetic purposes adds "useless gaps" around windows.
+Useless Gaps is a GNOME Shell Extension which for aesthetic purposes, adds "useless gaps" around windows.

-This extension is intended to be used with Gnome's orininal Grid functions.
+This extension is intended to be used with Gnome's original Grid functions.
-These functions are simple, but very useful for most users.
+These functions are simple but very useful for most users.

 The gaps will appear when a window is Tiled Left <kbd>Super</kbd> +
 <kbd>Left</kbd>, Tiled Right <kbd>Super</kbd> +